pyinvoke/invoke/sites/docs/concepts/configuration.rst

 The end result of configuration seeking, loading, parsing & merging, is an `etcaetera.Config
 <http://etcaetera.readthedocs.org/en/latest/howto.html#config-object>`_ object,
 which behaves like a set of nested dictionaries.
-Invoke then references this object when it runs (determining the default behavior of functions like `~.runner.run`) and exposes it to users' tasks as an attribute on :doc:`contexts </concepts/context>`.
+Invoke references this object when it runs (determining the default behavior of methods like `~.Context.run`) and exposes it to users' tasks as an attribute on :doc:`contexts
+</concepts/context>`.

 The configuration hierarchy